jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Android.md

 If you do want to try Jamulus on Android:

 1. Allow the installation of apps from unknown sources (look in Settings>Security.
-Note: this can vary for device and OS-version)
+Note: The exact way to do this depends on your device and OS-version)
 1. Download and install the APK from the [GitHub release page](https://github.com/corrados/jamulus/releases/tag/latest)
 1. You should now be able to run Jamulus on your Android device